Intrinsically-Sublime/esp8266-fastled-webserver/README.md

 ToDo
 --------
-* Add button control for 5 button Dpad for CC4P
-* Add button control for 2 buttons on CC2
 * Add MSGEQ7 patterns for XY matrix
 * Add bleeding patterns
 * Add scrolling text with input via web interface
 * Add intensity slider (Fireworks size/count, Rain strength)
 * Hide patterns based on Matrix size (Greater than 4x4 for Fireworks, Rain, Storm.
 Greater than 5x5 for scrolling text)
 * Save settings in array to allow each pattern to have their own settings
+* Add starburst.
+Takes advantage of the Supercapacitors on the CC4P board to allow short all white bursts.

 Hardware
 --------